GATSBI: An Online GTSP-Based Algorithm for Targeted Surface Bridge Inspection: Evaluation

-\subsection{Computational Time}
+\subsubsection{Computational Time}

 We examine the time it takes for executing GATSBI.
-In Table~\ref{tab:compTime}, we report the average, minimum, maximum, and standard deviation (std) of the time for all bridges.
-We report three times: the time spent in the planner to create the GTSP instance (non-GTSP), the time taken to solve the GTSP instance (GTSP), and the flight time before the algorithm calls the planner again (flight).
-We see that the time it takes GATSBI to perform segmentation and create a GTSP instance takes a maximum of 0.35 seconds.
-The GTSP solver takes a maximum of 17.43 seconds.
-Compared to the flight time (average of approximately 64s), the time taken by the planner is not significant.
+In Fig.~\ref{fig:compTime}, we report the average time for different components of the algorithm during all the simulations.
+We report three times: the time spent in the planner to create the GTSP instance (GATSBI), the time taken to solve the GTSP instance (GTSP), and the flight time before the algorithm calls the planner again (flight).
+We see that the time it takes GATSBI to perform segmentation and create a GTSP instance takes an average of 0.14 minutes.
+The GTSP solver takes an average of 8.82 minutes.
+Compared to the flight time (average of 64.5 minutes), the time taken by the planner is not significant.
 This suggests that GATSBI is not a bottleneck and is capable of running in real-time on UAVs that are executing 3D bridge inspection in unknown environments.

-\subsection{Comparison with Baseline}
+\subsubsection{Comparison with Baseline}

-We compare the performance of GATSBI with a baseline frontier-based exploration algorithm. \revone{Since the baseline method does not directly count the number of inspected voxels, we implement a package on top of the baseline to count the inspected voxels.
-This way we compare only the inspected voxels not the covered voxels.} We can see in Figure~\ref{fig:results} that our method does better than the baseline method when comparing the percentage of bridge voxels inspected.
-We obtain this value by dividing the inspected bridge voxels ($|V_{BI}|$) upon termination of the algorithm by the total inspectable bridge voxels.
+We compare the performance of GATSBI with a baseline algorithm that we developed that is based on frontier exploration. \revone{Since the baseline method does not directly count the number of inspected voxels, we implement a package on top of the baseline to count the inspected voxels.
+This way we compare only the inspected voxels, not the covered voxels.} We can see in Fig.~\ref{fig:results} and Table~\ref{tab:results} that our method does better than the baseline method when comparing the percentage of bridge voxels inspected.
+We obtain this value by dividing the inspected bridge voxels ($|V_{BI}|$) upon the termination of the algorithm by the total inspectable bridge voxels.
 Note, obstructed bridge voxels that have no candidate viewpoints are uninspectable.